Memory impairment can be scary and stressful for both the person experiencing symptoms and for the caregiver.

 Perhaps one of the more powerful strategies is to join them in their journey.
 Instead of trying to correct them, respond in a way that makes them feel heard and validated.

-Laura will be visiting Wesley Bradley Park to share more details on how to fully implement strategies to become more dementia-aware.
-Her goal is to help participants understand how to manage dementia-related symptoms and, in doing so, how to create much more positive interactions.
+Laura visited Wesley Bradley Park to share more details on how to fully implement strategies to become more dementia-aware.
+Her goal is to help people understand how to manage dementia-related symptoms and, in doing so, how to create much more positive interactions.

 “Accept them for who they are now.
 You can’t stop, fix, or change dementia.
 You can, however, learn to manage the symptoms and join them in their feelings for a more enjoyable relationship,” said Laura.